 “In today’s world, the phone often provides a primary source of access to both social support and necessary data for school and extracurricular activities,” Dodgen-Magee says.
-“To simply yank it away would be like taking away the support of a bridge with nothing in its place.”
+“Simply taking a phone away from your teenager would be like taking away the support of a bridge with nothing in its place.”

 So, you might disable the social media or texting function if your teen needs to use the phone for homework.
 Or allow it when your teen is out and might need to reach you, but take it away at home, suggests clinical psychologist Stephanie Newman.

 “If they’re part of a group study chat, you can’t allow them to fail or let down the team,” says Newman.
 “These days, you really have to implement this type of punishment thoughtfully.”